State Street Scribe

 She beckons me inside a largish living room of vaulted ceilings, full-length windows and happy ambient daylight.
 She is Mother Nina; good humored and radiant with energy.

-This monastery is not a medieval timeworn edifice but a four-bedroom house populated by a family (all Sisters), and still in the throes of its own transfiguration.
-This spacious sitting room has been long since converted into a chapel, at the near end of which is an iconostasis—a decorous wall hung with painted portraits of saints.
+This monastery is not a medieval timeworn edifice but a large four-bedroom house populated by a family (all Sisters), and still in the throes of its own transfiguration.
+This spacious sitting room has been long since converted into a chapel, at the near end of which is an iconostasis—a decorous wall hung with painted portraits of saints, into some of which have been fastened bits of ancient flesh.
 I try not to stare.
 Is Saint Barbara in this room?

 To the left of this homey place of worship is a dining area, a kitchen, and a mortal in a baseball cap genuflecting before the sink.
 It’s the omnipresent handyman Doug, who is noisily running a rooter down the kitchen drain line.
 Mother Nina looks at me apologetically.
 “Plumbing problems,” she says.